FlexMeasures/flexmeasures/documentation/tut/toy-example-reporter.rst

 Process scheduler profit
 -------------------------

-For the second part of this tutorial, we are going to use the `ProfitReporter` to compute the profit (defined as `revenue - cost`) of operating the process from Tut.
+For the second part of this tutorial, we are going to use the `ProfitLossReporter` to compute the profit (defined as `revenue - cost`) of operating the process from Tut.
 Part III, under the three different policies: INFLEXIBLE, BREAKABLE and SHIFTABLE.

 In addition, we'll explore another way to invoke reporters: data generators.
 Without going too much into detail, data generators